-The trucking companies know how important it is to get the facts.
-That's why they often have their own investigators on the scene within 24 hours.
+Indiana trucking companies know how important it is to get the facts.
+That's why, whether it‘s Lafayette, Indianapolis, Muncie, Bloomington, or anywhere else in the state, they often have their own investigators on the scene within 24 hours.
 But their interest is in protecting themselves, not in sharing the evidence they find.
 That's why our firm will conduct our own investigation of your crash.

 Accident evidence matters

 We know that much of the evidence that can tell us how the accident happened is under the control of the trucking company.
 So we take quick action to preserve this evidence before it is lost or destroyed.